Skip to main content

 Upload your list of subscribers with the above listed fields to the Customers tab of your Artbrain account:

-You can also add an SMS Phone Number or change its subscription status directly in a customer's profile, by selecting SMS Numbers under the Edit Customer menu:
+You can also add or delete an SMS Phone Number or change its subscription status directly in a customer's profile, by selecting Edit customer and navigating to the SMS Numbers at the lower part of the Edit Customer menu:

 Send a Campaign